 The aim of this course is to help students develop a strong conceptual foundation for managing technology.
-It introduces concepts and frameworks for analysing how organisations can create, develop, commercialise, diffuse and capture value from high technology-based products and services.
-It studies how organisations manage the technological change process (marketing, R&D, engineering, and manufacturing) in new organisational forms.
-Topics covered include: 1) technological change and how it affects competition between new and existing organisations, 2) strategies for organisations competing in high-technology industries, 3) management of innovation within a corporation, 4) management of innovation across organisation boundaries (strategic alliances, entrepreneurship, and venture capital), 5) technology commercialisation, and 6) protection of an invention that might someday be commercialised.
+It introduces concepts and frameworks for analyzing how organizations can create, develop, commercialize, diffuse and capture value from high technology-based products and services.
+It studies how organizations manage the technological change process (marketing, R&D, engineering, and manufacturing) in new organizational forms.
+Topics covered include: 1) technological change and how it affects competition between new and existing organizations, 2) strategies for organizations competing in high-technology industries, 3) management of innovation within a corporation, 4) management of innovation across organization boundaries (strategic alliances, entrepreneurship, venture capital), 5) technology commercialization, and 6) protection of an invention that might someday be commercialized.